StoneStepsInc/StoneStepsWebalizer/README.md

 In addition to the custom and default configuration files, other configuration files may be processed conditionally using the `Include` configuration parameter.

-For example, the following configuration parameter will instruct Stone Steps Webalizer to read the configuration file called `webalizer_hide.conf` located in the specified
+For example, the following configuration parameter will instruct Stone Steps Webalizer to read the configuration file called `webalizer_hide.conf` located in the specified directory:
-directory:

     Include    c:\tools\webalizer\webalizer_hide.conf

 Configuration files may be included based on the domain name.
 That is, if a domain name is specified with the `-n` option, the domain name in the Include directive will be compared with the command line domain name.

-For example, given these two configuration lines
+For example, given these two configuration lines:

     Include c:\tools\webalizer\webalizer_hide-a.conf  www.a.com
     Include c:\tools\webalizer\webalizer_hide-b.conf  www.b.com